 We have officially entered the last quarter of 2022 — or as I like to think of it, holiday season.
 But this is also a good time to look back at the year so far and see how things are shaping up.
 That’s why this Chart of the Week identifies which platforms have had the highest deal flow and the most dollars invested through the third quarter of 2022.
-(Note: both of these graphs focus on equity deals only, and dollars invested is based on deals that closed between January 1 and September 30, some of which could have opened prior to 2022.)
+(Note: both of these graphs focus on equity-based Regulation Crowdfunding and Regulation A deals, and dollars invested is based on deals that closed between January 1 and September 30, some of which could have opened prior to 2022.)
 Paying attention to platform performance — particularly in terms of deal flow and capital raised — can help you know where to find the best investment opportunities.

 Historically, we have seen the same few names in the top five platforms when it comes to deal flow and dollars invested — usually Wefunder, Republic, StartEngine, Netcapital, and SeedInvest.
 But this year things have been shaken up.